kianwasabi/SunnyBoy/README.md

-# Web-Application Project #1 Weather Information!
+# Weather Information - Server
+This project consists of two repositories: <br>
+Weather_Information_Server & Weather_Information_Devices <br>
+As you might have guessed, the first repository contains the code for the server, the other for the clients. <br>
-A Weather Application that is connected to the OpenWeather API displays weather information and administers and controls several ioT clients.
+A web application that is connected to the OpenWeather API displays weather information and administers and controls several ioT clients. <br>

 ## Idea:
 Managment of multiple Devices via Rest API